Fun-with-Garmin-Development/.github/profile/README.md

 - Articles/tutorials on wearable devices programming
 and other.

+This is an open-source project and all contributions are welcomed.
+If you have an idea on what else should be included (new examples, tutorials, etc.), please let us know.

 Keep in mind, that the organization and its creator are not associated with Garmin.
 Also, this is a non-commercial effort.
 Please, consider sponsoring it.